$L_0$ Isotonic Regression With Secondary Objectives: Secondary Optimality

-Determining the best flow algorithm to use depends on the relationship of $\vio{n}$ to $\vio{m}$.
-In some cases this is unknown, while in others it is and can be exploited.
+Previous authors used $\mathcal{T}=\Theta(n^3)$.
+Determining the best flow algorithm to use depends on the relationship of $\vio{n}$ to $\vio{m}$, see Section~\ref{sec:background}, but in all cases can be a significant improvement on this.
+In some cases this is unknown a priori, while in others it is and can be exploited.
 See Section~\ref{sec:multidim} for such a case.